 Hulic's website discloses timely and detailed information on our various activities.
-In 2020, our website was selected as the excellent website in overall ranking in Nikko IR's All Listed Company Website Ranking 2020.
-In addition, our website won the bronze prize in Gómez IR's Site Ranking, and won the Commendation Award in Internet IR Award 2020 by Daiwa Investor Relations Co., Ltd.
+In 2021, our website was selected as the "excellent website in overall ranking" in Nikko Investor Relations Co., Ltd.'s All Listed Company Website Ranking 2021.
+In addition, our website won the silver prize in Gómez IR Site Ranking, and also won the Commendation Award in Internet IR Award 2021 by Daiwa Investor Relations Co., Ltd.